Last updated: July 20, 2010

 11.1.2 Recommended Repositories

-Additionally I recommend adding the following repositories from the Community Repositories list, for having a good balance of software supply and stability for most users.
+Additionally I recommend adding the following unofficial repositories from the Community Repositories list, for having a good balance of software supply and stability for most users.

 tip Still missing a package?
 You can search for packages/repositories on the openSUSE BuildService here: